35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 Ok, I may be biased with this one.
 I was lucky enough to live at La Finca el Pilar for almost all my time in Guatemala while housesitting two beautiful homes and sweet pets.

-I was switching between two homes when I was requested, and when none of them needed me I would travel around, in and out of Guatemala.
-It was the perfect deal for me and while there, I enjoyed lovely walks in the woods and stunning views of the three volcanos right in front of my patio.
+I switched between two homes when I was requested, and when neither of them needed me, I would travel around, in and out of Guatemala.
+It was the perfect deal for me, and while there, I enjoyed lovely walks in the woods and stunning views of the three volcanoes right in front of my patio.

-Summer was great for the warm weather although the clouds and rains pretty much covered the incredible views.
-Winter was gifting me with incredible sunsets which paid off for the cold temperatures.
+Summer was great due to the warm weather, although clouds and rain often obscured the incredible views.
+Winter gifted me with incredible sunsets, which paid off for the cold temperatures.

 On Sundays, many locals would come up to the nearby camping field with their tents to spend the night and enjoy the views and the walks.

-You can walk from the gate to El Palmar, which is where the facilities are, or just get there by car and then take another walk up to the Cucurucho peak for stellar views of the Volcano Pacaya, Guatemala City, and Amatitlan Lake.
+You can walk from the gate to El Palmar, where the facilities are located, or simply drive there and then take another walk up to the Cucurucho peak for stunning views of Volcan Pacaya, Guatemala City, and Amatitlan Lake.
 The hike is short but steep.

-By the entrance, you can enjoy some refreshing pools with spring waters.
-The area is not very fancy but after the hike, you may enjoy a good swim.
+By the entrance, you can enjoy some refreshing pools with spring water.
+The area is not very fancy, but after the hike, you can enjoy a good swim.

-In the picture below you can check prices and schedule.
-Mind there is no restaurant up there.
+In the picture below, you can check prices and the schedule.
+Mind, there is no restaurant up there.

 38. Check out the giant kites in Sunpango on the Day of the Dead